nagasudhirpulla/taming_python/blog/skills/error_handling.md

   print(x)
 except NameError:
-  print("Name error occured, which means that, a variable name is not defined")
+  print("Name error occured, which means that, a variable name is not defined") except OSError as err:
+    print("OS error: {0}".format(err))
 except:
   print("Something else went wrong")

 # the above program prints "Name error occured, which means that, a variable name is not defined"
 ```
-In the above example, first we check if the error type is `NameError`
+In the above example, first we check if the error type is `NameError` and try to handle it.
+Then we check if the error is of type `OsError`

 ### Online Interpreter
 Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php